doublebind/raspi/README.md

-WebIOPi-0.7.1 Patch for Raspberry B+, Pi 2, and Pi 3
+WebIOPi-0.7.1 Patch for Raspberry B+, Pi2, and Pi3
 =============================================

 You have full access to all header pins (40 pins) on the Web interface.